Last Updated on October 6, 2022 by Jim Ferri

 Iconic Copenhagen, Denmark in 2 Days

-Cone in hand I set off for Amalienborg Palace.
+Cone in hand, I set off for Amalienborg Palace.
 Home of the Royal Family, it was only a short walk away.

-I met a German family who were having their small son climb across the rocks to get next to the Mermaid so they could take a photo of him.
+I met a German family who was having their small son climb across the rocks to get next to the Mermaid so they could take a photo of him.
 Perhaps the look on my face unexpectedly telegraphed my feelings, for the father turned and told me they weren’t crazy.
 “This is something we do all the time when we travel,” he told me.

 Tivoli Gardens for Lunch

-I was in the park about two hours when I again bumped into the First Lady of Vietnam, who this time was traveling in a much slower motorcade, a little Tivoli trolley moving along at walking speed with a phalanx of police officers around her.
+I was in the park about two hours when I again bumped into the First Lady of Vietnam, who, this time, was traveling in a much slower motorcade, a little Tivoli trolley moving along at walking speed with a phalanx of police officers around her.

 Visiting Rosenberg Castle to End My 2 Days in Copenhagen